raizen74/aws-mle/README.md

 - **collections**: allow users to logically organize model groups into high-level categories without disrupting the integrity of the underlying model groups or artifacts.
 Better model management and discoverability at scale.
 - Amazon SageMaker Model Registry also integrates with **AWS Resource Access Manager (AWS RAM)**, making it easier to securely share and discover machine learning (ML) models across your AWS accounts
+- **model approval status** allows you to control which models are approved for deployment.

 ## SageMaker NEO